 We consider two levels of transaction costs: 0 basis points (b.p.) and 10 b.p.
-We also test for the statistical significance of the differences in the portfolio variances and SR of two portfolios by using the two-sided p-value of the prewhitened $HAC{PW}$ test described by ? and ? for the portfolio variance and the SR, respectively.
-Specifically, we test for differences in portfolio variances and SR of the various strategies with respect to those of the minimum-variance parametric portfolio obtained when all 4,610 predictors are used along with the lasso variable selection method.
+We also test for the statistical significance of the differences in the portfolio variances and the Sharpe Ratio (SR) of the two portfolios by using the two-sided p-value of the prewhitened HAC ${PW}$ test described by Ledoit and Wolf (2011) and Ledoit and Wolf (2008) for the portfolio variance and the SR, respectively.
+Specifically, we test for differences in portfolio variances and SR of the various strategies in relation to those of the minimum-variance parametric portfolio obtained when all 4,610 predictors are used in conjunction with the lasso variable selection method.